Dadopur/Dadopur/README.md

 I'm currently taking courses at Linköping University and use this account for both school and personal projects.

+- I am intressted in problem solving and AI/machine learning (which is the field of my masters degree).
+- My favorite programming languages are: C++ and Python.
+(Yes, they are very different but that nice!)

 <!--
 **Dadopur/Dadopur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.